This post is by Lucia Villar, Head of Personal Loans.

 Like many jobs in a startup, my new tech role didn’t include a defined career path.
 Startups by nature tend to ask people to wear many hats; that’s part of the value of working at one—in addition to equity and often, the mission.
 I decided to use that to my advantage and leverage the fact that we were growing fast and feeling the staffing pinch to work on things that I didn’t know much about, such as FP&A and Marketing.

-Having experience across various parts of the organization not only helped me develop my hard skills but also allowed me to expand my sphere of influence within the organization and become more visible.
+My experiences across various parts of the organization not only helped me develop my hard skills but also allowed me to expand my sphere of influence within the organization and become more visible.
 This eventually positioned me to take over P&L responsibility of one of our main products.
 The road to landing the job I wanted wasn’t always perfect, but I don’t think I could have gained that type of responsibility so quickly if I hadn’t joined a tech startup.

-There is Still a Ways to Go
+There is Still a Ways to Go for Women in Tech

 Like my story shows, there can be huge career development opportunity in tech, but let’s not kid ourselves about how far it really goes.
 Women are still highly underrepresented in the industry overall and, according to a recent McKinsey & Leanin.org study, only 17% of the C-suite in tech are female.